intervall-ludger/PyPDFMerger/README.md

 ./dist/pypdfmerger.exe
 ````

 Once the application is running, you can add PDF files to the list by clicking the "Add Files" button or dragging and dropping files onto the list.
-To select specific pages from each PDF to include in the final output file, simply click on the item in the list and select the desired page(s).
-You can reorder the items in the list by dragging and dropping them.
+You can rearrange the items in the list by dragging and dropping.
+The "Trash Can" button opens a dialog box where you can recover deleted items.
 Once you are ready to merge the PDF files, click the "Save" button and select a destination file for the new PDF.

+We've also added support for creating standalone executables for easy distribution and use.
+Using the PyInstaller tool, we have included a script that creates a standalone executable file (.exe).
+This standalone executable is a self-contained application - it does not require a Python environment on your computer and can be run like any other program.

+To use the standalone executable, navigate to the dist directory and run pypdfmerger.exe.

+The application can also be installed in the traditional way, by running the InstallerSetup in Output and adding **PyPDFMerger** to your programs.
+If you want to uninstall it, you can do this directly as with other programs.

 ### Licence